 Which one of these is easier to remember?

-Now, certain high demand URL will be quite a bit more expensive.
+Now, certain high-demand URLs will be quite a bit more expensive.
 No worries, just tweak it until you find one that’s cheap.
 Maybe CoatDrive.org is being sold for $1,000.
 So try NYCCoatDrive.org instead!

 Clearwater Marine Aquarium did something similar to this, albeit slightly different.
-They used a special link from their main website, so that visitors could find the campaign by visiting SeeWinter.com/OperationColdStun.
-But the idea is still the same: their supporters already know their website, and all they have to do is tag on the very memorable name of the campaign at the end.
+They used a special link from their main website so visitors could find the campaign by visiting SeeWinter.com/OperationColdStun.
+But the idea is still the same: their supporters already know their website, and all they have to do is tag the very memorable name of the campaign at the end.

 Equally important, the URL is prominently displayed several times in the video!